 Meanwhile, the weekend:

 - Went to Enchanted Kingdom with the girls for our office’s annual “family day.”
-Heat, humidity, crowd, overpriced grub, rides, shrieks, pricey souvenir items, late-afternoon rain, ankle-deep floods — and yet, strangely, it was fun, if not exhausting.
+Heat, humidity, crowd, overpriced grub, rides, shrieks, pricey souvenir items, late-afternoon rain, ankle-deep floods — and yet, strangely, it was fun.

 - Answered Father’s Day greetings on Facebook and in person